Kintaro-Oe/SP-Test/Readme.md

-# Log Display
+# Log Parse

 ## How is it used?

-A webserver log is provided and formatted information is return.
+A webserver log is provided and formatted information is returned.

 ## Input and Output types